Department website: http://nursing.hsc.wvu.edu

 NSG 774.
 Neuro-Psychopharmacology.
 3 Hours.

 PR: Admission to the PMHNP Program.
-Students will focus on principles of neurobiology including neurodevelopment, neuroanatomy, neurophysiology, neurochemistry, and advanced theories in the neuroscience of psychiatric illnesses.
-Psychopharmacologic agents, their clinical uses in psychiatric illness, pharmacodynamics, and pharmacogenomics will be reviewed in depth.
-Students will learn to synthesize information through a case-based method related to psychopharmacological treatment of mental disorders across the lifespan.
+A focus on principles of neurobiology including neurodevelopment, neuroanatomy, neurophysiology, neurochemistry, and advanced theories in the neuroscience of psychiatric illnesses across the lifespan.
+Psychopharmacologic agents including the pharmacodynamics, pharmacokinetics, and pharmacogenomics, and clinical uses in psychiatric illness will be reviewed in depth.

 NSG 775.
 PMHNP Role and Foundations.
 3 Hours.